ragley/Foosbots_SPR_23/README.md

 - [Tips on Training with SAC Specifically](https://github.com/yosider/ml-agents-1/blob/master/docs/Training-SAC.md)
 - [Overview on ML-Agents with some example scenarios](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/ML-Agents-Overview.md)
 - [Another implementation of Foosball using ML-Agents.](https://github.com/mbaske/ml-table-football)
-  - Be cautious if trying to adapt things from this, as it is on different versions of packages, and was also not designed with the intent of being used to actuate motors
+  - Be cautious if trying to adapt things from this.
+It is on different versions of packages, and was also not designed with the intent of being used to actuate motors.
 - [Example of adversarial self play in a volleyball environment using ML-Agents](https://github.com/CoderOneHQ/ultimate-volleyball/)
 - [Self Play Parameters and Descriptions](https://unity-technologies.github.io/ml-agents/Training-Configuration-File/#self-play)